khalteck/khalteck/README.md

 ### :man_technologist: About Me :
 I am a Front end Developer.
-- :telescope: I work as a web developer at Agrofeed NG and contribute to frontend for building web applications.
+- :telescope: I work as a software developer at Agrofeed NG and contribute to frontend for building web applications.

 - :seedling: Exploring both frontend and backend development.